august95/virtual_island_ue5/README.md

-Virtual island created with Unreal Engine 5 to get familiarized with the Unreal Engines sculping, assets and materials
+Virtual island created with Unreal Engine 5 to get familiarized with the Unreal Engines sculping, assets and custom materials

 PNG has been added with a image of the island